 USAID’s Municipal Waste Recycling Program is designed to reduce land-based sources of marine plastics pollution in Sri Lanka, the Philippines, Vietnam and Indonesia.
 With proximity to two oceans, the cities of these countries are critical to reducing mismanaged plastics waste.
 Funded under the Making Cities Work IDIQ, the program provides grants and technical assistance for promising solid waste management and waste recycling efforts in urban and peri-urban areas, enhances the effectiveness of such programs and makes recommendations for future investments in municipal waste recycling.

-The Municipal Waste Recycling Program disburses grants to support innovative and/or scalable solid waste management and recycling activities that promote social inclusion, empower women and youth, generate jobs and economic growth, and strengthen resilience.
-Funding is available to eligible non-profit and for-profit non-governmental organizations, as well as academic and scientific institutions in the four MWRP countries and the United States.
-Grant applications and concept notes are being accepted on a rolling basis and reviewed quarterly.
-Please click here for more information on the application process and upcoming deadlines.
+The Municipal Waste Recycling Program grants support innovative and/or scalable solid waste management and recycling activities that promote social inclusion, empower women and youth, generate jobs and economic growth, and strengthen resilience.
+Qualified non-profit and for-profit non-governmental organizations, as well as academic and scientific institutions in the four MWRP countries and the United States were eligible to apply for grants funding.
+Submissions for grant applications and concept notes are now closed, and there will be no further rounds of grants funding.
+Though no additional rounds of funding will be awarded, interested stakeholders can access the MWRP Annual Program Statement here.

 |Philippines||Waste generation in the Philippines varies from 0.2 kg per capita per day in rural areas to close to 1.0 kg per capita per day in affluent urban areas.
 The Filipino government has put in place regulations for waste collection and treatment at the national level and plastic regulations at various local levels.
 Unfortunately, solid waste management supervision and rules enforcement are weak.
 Currently, waste is disposed of in open dumping sites, as well as sanitary and unsanitary landfills.
 Local initiatives to promote waste segregation at source and “zero waste” initiatives are increasing plastic waste recycling.|